taylorjwright/taylorjwright.github.io/index.md

 ---
 I am a PhD candidate with the economics department at the University of Ottawa.
 I am an applied microeconomist and my research interests broadly fall under political economy, and law and economics.

-I like dogs, coffee, Dungeons & Dragons, and yelling about the Toronto Maple Leafs.
+I like dogs, coffee, Dungeons & Dragons, and grumbling about the Toronto Maple Leafs.